Addiction Treatment During the COVID-19 Pandemic

-American Addiction Centers remains open and committed to providing critical addiction treatment amidst Coronavirus
+American Addiction Centers remains open and committed to offering critical addiction treatment during coronavirus (COVID-19).

 Overview of our approach:

 1. Overall Patient and Staff Safety

 Each facility has been tasked with establishing a Health Protection Committee (HPC).
 The purpose of the HPC is to ensure hygiene and safety measures are consistently in place and being followed at each facility, ensure a coordinated company response to any concerns and establish protective protocols in the event that the health of our patients or employees may have been compromised as a result of COVID-19.
 The HPC works directly and daily with AAC’s Chief Medical Officer Dr. Lawrence Weinstein to implement and enforce the most up-to-date procedures as the coronavirus information evolves.